 Drawing on the physiological effects of neurochemicals, we developed a framework for predicting how the salient events known to trigger the release of these neurochemicals influence specific aspects of cognition.
-For example, we have identified memory processes that are facilitated by recent exposure to novelty and others that are facilitated by recent exposure to novelty and others that are facilitated by recent exposure to familiarity.
+For example, we have identified memory processes that are facilitated by recent exposure to novelty and others that are facilitated by recent exposure to familiarity.
 Because these behavioral manipulations are simple to administer and lead to remarkably reliable cognitive outcomes, they could be readily developed into educational and training technologies that evoke memory states that target specific learning outcomes.